-Health care expenditure in the United States has grown steadily over the last decade, reaching nearly 18% of our national gross domestic product (GDP) in 2017.1 This figure amounts to roughly \$10,739 spent per person, with a total of \$3.5 trillion spent per year.1 As costs continue to rise and resources become more limited, it is vital to evaluate sources of unnecessary health care expenditure and usage.
-Patient no-shows, or clinic cancellations, are one such problem that permeates all aspects of modern medical care for long periods of time, leading to longer wait times for patients to schedule appointments and overall patient dissatisfaction.^{5,6} Moreover, they can interfere with patient access to care, worsening patient outcomes.7
+Health care expenditure in the United States has grown steadily over the last decade, reaching nearly 18% of our national gross domestic product (GDP) in 2017.
+This figure amounts to roughly \$10,739 spent per person, with a total of \$3.5 trillion spent per year.
+As costs continue to rise and resources become more limited, it is vital to evaluate sources of unnecessary health care expenditure and usage.
+Patient noshows, or clinic cancellations, are one such problem that permeates all aspects of modern medical care and present a significant area of opportunity for improvement in vascular clinics.
+No-shows to clinics range from 4% to 80% of scheduled appointments, averaging approximately 23% of all clinic appointments and costing the overall health care system over \$150 billion per year.^{2,3} The United States Veterans Affairs (VA) system is the United States' largest integrated health care system, and a study in 2008 found that the average cost of no-show per patient in the VA system was \$196.4 In addition to monetary losses, no-shows lead to decreased provider productivity and wasted clinic time.5,6 Given that providers are reserving clinic time for patients who ultimately do not show up, no-shows often lead to clinics being unnecessarily booked for long periods of time, leading to longer wait times for patients to schedule appointments, and overall patient dissatisfaction.^{5,6} Moreover, they can interfere with patient access to care, worsening patient outcomes.7